-Staffan Scheja is Vice-Chancellor and professor of piano at the Royal College of Music in Stockholm.
+Staffan Scheja is Professor and Adviser to the vice-chancellor at the Royal College of Music in Stockholm.

 Staffan Scheja made his debut as pianist at fourteen with conductor Herbert Blomstedt and the Swedish Radio Orchestra.
 After studies for Prof. Gunnar Hallhagen at the Royal College of Music in Stockholm, he was accepted to the Juilliard School in New York, studying with Rosina Lhevinne, Ilona Kabos and Ania Dorfmann.